mono424/cdr-ts/README.md

 }
 ```

-Okay, here's the "Schema Definition" part, jazzed up with some emojis and a friendly vibe\! 🎉

 ## 📜✨ Schema Definition

 Think of a schema as the magical map 🗺️ that tells our parser how to read your CDR data.
 It's like giving instructions to a super-smart robot 🤖: "This part is a number, that part is some text, and over here is a list of things\!"